Fed Cup finals and playoffs postponed due to coronavirus: ITF

-(Reuters) - The Fed Cup finals that were scheduled to be held in Budapest, Hungary, next month and playoffs that were to be held in various locations worldwide have been postponed due to the coronavirus outbreak, the International Tennis Federation (ITF) said on Wednesday.
+(Reuters) - The Fed Cup finals that were scheduled to be held in Budapest next month have been postponed due to the coronavirus outbreak, the International Tennis Federation (ITF) said on Wednesday.

 The finals event, originally scheduled to take place from April 14-19 at the Laszlo Papp Sport Arena in Budapest, was postponed after Hungary banned public gatherings of more than 100 people indoors and 500 people outdoors.